LLNL/sundials/doc/arkode/guide/source/ARKodeSPRKStorage.rst

 .. c:function:: ARKodeSPRKStorage ARKodeSPRKStorage_Alloc(int stages)

-   Allocate memory for an ARKodeSPRKStorage structure with the specified number of stages.
+   Allocate memory for an :c:type:`ARKodeSPRKStorage`` structure with the specified number of stages.

    :param stages: The number of stages.
    :return: ARKodeSPRKStorage structure for the loaded method.